pourmalek/covir2/README.md

 DELP N/A, IHME 20210416, IMPE 20210417, LANL 20210414, SRIV 20210417

-DELP: this uptake was created retrospectively and dated or previous updates of DELP are not existent.

 ****

 (۴) (20210416)    (۱۴۰۰/۱/۲۷)   [پیوند](https://github.com/pourmalek/covir2/tree/main/20210416)

 DELP N/A, IHME 20210416, IMPE 20210406, LANL 20210414, SRIV 20210416

-DELP: this uptake was created retrospectively and dated or previous updates of DELP are not existent.

 ****